IngSW-unipv/Progetto-G21/README.md

 It's also necessary to import ControlsFX library.
 More info in the following link: https://github.com/controlsfx/controlsfx <br />

 Once the IDE is properly configured, run "WaitersControlPanelMain.java", then "ChefsControlPanelMain.java". <br />
-"Waiter's control panel" and "chef's control panel" will appear on the screen and it will be possible to use every feature of the program.
+"Waiter's control panel" and "Chef's control panel" will appear on the screen and it will be possible to use every feature of the program.